ZRYousefi/DLProject2019/README.md

 This repository contains clean, readable and tested code for Deep learning course project.
 The aim is to reproduce few-shot learning methods for food-101, mini_imagenet and omniglot datasets.

-This project is written in python 3.6 and Pytorch and assumes you have a GPU.
+This project is written in python 3.6 and assumes you have a GPU.

 **Food-101**